 1.3 Driving style – Improve your driving and cash in the benefits

-This is a no brainer and very commonplace tip that is known to all drivers ad taught in driving lessons however few know the actual numbers behind the benefits in driving rationally and gently.
-You can save up to 50% in fuel costs by improving your driving style and being gentle brakes and gas pedal.
+This is a no-brainer and very commonplace tip that is known to all drivers ad taught in driving lessons however few know the actual numbers behind the benefits of driving rationally and gently.
+You can save up to 50% in fuel costs by improving your driving style and being gentle with brakes and gas pedals.

 1.4 Optimum Cruising Speed – fuel economy by cruising at the right speed

 While on long drives on motorways or freeways, cruising at faster speeds will massively affect your fuel consumption.
 After a certain speed threshold, wind drag takes over and can cause a significant increase in fuel consumption.
 The optimum cursing speed point is different for cars and different conditions however it is believed to be in the range between 50 MPH to 65 MPH.
 You will be surprised by how little you have to fill up and save on fuel bills after you insist and maintain driving at an optimum cruising speed whenever possible.
 As an example, at 80 MPH you could be spending up to 22% p more fuel as compared to 70 MPH just for the benefit of 11% speed.

 1.5 Gear Usage – Higher the Gear, better the fuel economy